The Way of the Heartbeat, part 15: As Your Heart Beats

 Alone, my child.

-We must give our children careful attention and show them that they, in order to find unconditional love by others, must first tend their own, spiritual, heart.
-We must make our children understand that self-worth – or the quality of their lives – should never be ruled by how bad their kin, or society at large, treat them.
-It has to come from within.
+We need to focus on our children and demonstrate to them that to receive unconditional love from others, they must first nurture their own spiritual heart.
+It's important to teach our children that their self-worth – or the quality of their lives – should not be determined by how poorly they are treated by family or society.
+It must originate from within themselves.

 Anishinaabe gete-ayaa, the ancestors, understood the power of self-reflection.
-They knew that to find knowledge is to know wisdom and that to know love is to know the Universe.
-They passed on to us this important teaching, which in turn was passed on to them by Migizi, the white-headed eagle spirit that lives in the East.
+They realized that acquiring knowledge leads to wisdom and that understanding love connects one to the Universe.
+This essential teaching was imparted to us by Migizi, the white-headed eagle spirit that lives in the East, who originally shared it with them.

-Inde'mowin, the language of the heart, is a spiritual language and therefore the most important language of all languages.
-It takes courage to listen to what our heart tells us.
-It tells us to love and respect ourselves and live according to the spiritual teachings that our ancestors passed on to us.
-It also tells us, for example, not to disagree with, or criticize, each other for our blood quantum and skin color or for not being fluent in the language or for not being knowledgeable in the ceremonial ways and procedures of our culture.
-We all have different backgrounds, and we are all unique when it comes to our abilities and limitations and gifts and talents.
+Inde'mowin, the language of the heart, is a spiritual language and thus the most significant of all languages.
+It requires bravery to heed the messages from our heart.
+It guides us to love and respect ourselves and to live by the spiritual teachings handed down by our ancestors.
+It also advises us, for instance, not to judge or criticize one another based on blood quantum, skin color, language fluency, or knowledge of our cultural ceremonies and practices.
+We each come from diverse backgrounds, and we are all unique in our capabilities, limitations, gifts, and talents.

-So, let's breathe life into gidizhide’wewininaanin, the language of our hearts and teach our children right.
-In the end, we all have a beating heart, its pulse part of a universal rhythm that unites us all.
+So, let's breathe life into gidizhide’wewininaanin, the language of our hearts, and educate our children properly.
+Ultimately, we all possess a beating heart, its rhythm a part of the universal beat that connects us all.

 Ishkwaaj gakina-awiiya: In the end, we are all related.

-Onjida, thank you for listening to me today.
+Weweni, miigwech bizindawiyeg niingom; Sincerely, thank you all for listening to me today.

 >Episodes of The Way of the Heartbeat series published thus far: